halflumi/rust-advertisement/Ownership in Rust.md

 Ownership in Rust enforces that every value in Rust has and only has one owner variable, and when the owner goes out of scope, the value will be freed.

-This holds true for both the good old value type that lies wholly on the stack and the dynamically allocated pointer which consists of data on the heap.
+This holds true for both the good old value type that lies wholly on the stack and the dynamically allocated pointer type which consists of data on the heap.
 The value type acts just like how they are in C:

 ```rust
 {